oroinc/documentation/user/back-office/getting-started/information-management/import.rst

    |image|

-4. Click **Export Template** to download a sample .csv file with the necessary headers.
+4. Click **Download Import Template** to download a sample .csv file with the necessary headers.

 5. **Prepare data for import**: Based on the downloaded file, create your bulk information in the .csv format.
 Once your file is ready, click **Choose File**, select the prepared comma-separated values (.csv) file, and click **Import File**.